e4nu/e4nuanalysiscode/README.md

 - **DebugBkg**: add background plots for debugging

 You can find the available observables [here](https://github.com/e4nu/e4nuanalysiscode/blob/e029793c6e445fe2179e42a30e3c55eeaf1af980/src/physics/EventI.cxx#L149)

-It is also possible to change the configuration to use GENIE information before FSI effects.
-To do so, simply do:
-- **No FSI** true

 ***Input and output files configurables***:
 - **InputFile**: path to input root files with events to analize